John Lewis sales slip on Black Friday hangover

 "Black Friday", a heavily promotional shopping frenzy day imported from the United States, helped John Lewis to post its biggest ever week for sales in its 150-year history earlier this month, and pushed British retail sales growth to a 27-year high.

 Total sales for the week to Dec.
-20 still grew by 6.5 percent on the week before to 160.6 million pounds ($250 million), however, as customers left it late to complete their Christmas shopping.
+20 still grew by 6.5 percent on the week before to 160.6 million pounds, however, as customers left it late to complete their Christmas shopping.

 Its fashion and home categories both had record sales weeks, the firm said.